SamBroner/ContributionCalendar/README.md

 # Habit Contribution Calendar

 A customizable React component that visualizes multi-habit tracking in a GitHub-like contribution calendar style.
-Instead of traditional squares, each day is represented by an n-sided shape split into segments, where each segment represents a different habit's contribution.
+Instead of traditional squares, each day is represented by an n-sided shape split into slices, where each segment represents a different habit's contribution.

 ## Features